Skip to content

 SynHydro provides the Standardized Streamflow Index (SSI) for characterizing drought from streamflow data.
 This tutorial covers the SSI calculation and drought event extraction workflow.

-Calculate SSI
+Calculate SSI on observed data

 SSI transforms raw flows into standardized anomalies by fitting a probability distribution within a rolling window.
 Values below -1 indicate drought; below -2 is extreme.